Skip to content

 Audit Archiving and Compliance Alignment

-The ingestion pipeline’s audit architecture satisfies FDA evidentiary standards.
-Every payload is cryptographically hashed using SHA-256 before validation, creating a non-repudiable fingerprint that survives normalization.
-Structured JSON logs capture the exact timestamp, validation outcome, HTTP latency, and payload hash, enabling rapid reconstruction of the ingestion timeline during regulatory audits.
+The pipeline’s audit architecture is built to satisfy FDA evidentiary standards.
+Every payload is cryptographically hashed with SHA-256 over a canonicalized JSON representation before validation, producing a non-repudiable fingerprint that survives normalization and lets you prove a stored record is byte-identical to what arrived on the wire.
+Structured JSON logs capture the exact timestamp, validation outcome, HTTP latency, and payload hash for every event, so the full ingestion timeline can be reconstructed on demand during a regulatory inquiry.

-2. Secret Management: Rotate API credentials and TLS certificates via a secrets manager; never hardcode endpoints or keys in source.
+2. Secret management: API credentials and TLS certificates are issued and rotated through a secrets manager; endpoints and keys are never hardcoded.

-3. Monitoring Thresholds: Alert when DLQ growth rate exceeds 2% of total volume, indicating systemic supplier mapping failures.
+3. Monitoring thresholds: an alert fires when the quarantine growth rate exceeds ~2% of total volume, indicating systemic supplier mapping failure rather than isolated bad records.